ttudorandrei/docker/kubernetes/Kubernetes-readme.md

 - Orchestrate containers on multiple hosts
 - Solve many common problems deriving by the proliferation of containers by organizing them in “pods” (see the last post!)
 - Scale resources and applications in real time
-- Test and autocorrection of applications
+- Test and auto-correction of applications

 ## K8 self healing